rust-lang/book/src/ch03-02-data-types.md

 as flexible as the vector type, though.
 A vector is a similar collection type provided by the standard library that *is* allowed to grow or shrink in size.
 If you’re unsure whether to use an array or a vector, you should probably use a vector.
+The vector is more like what you see as an array in most other languages.
 Chapter 8 discusses vectors in more detail.

 An example of when you might want to use an array rather than a vector is in a program that needs to know the names of the months of the year.
 It’s very